codio-content/HTML_and_CSS_II-Margins_padding_and_the_box_model/.guides/content/Paddings-e5aa.md

 padding-left: <width> ;
 ```

-If you only one to set one side at a time you can use the above version.
+If you only want to set one side at a time, you can use the above version.
 It's practical when you just want to set one value to a certain width and all the other to zero.